Master of Science in Computer Science for Non-Majors

 Brandeis’ proximity to Cambridge and Route 128 allows students to pursue internships that are distinct to their interests, and a strong alumni network enables students to connect with professionals at leading technology corporations.
 The graduate school's Center for Career and Professional Development offers an array of resources, including CV/resume help, job search and networking.

-Students complete 12 courses: four core courses and eight electives in areas such as distributed computing, big data, machine learning, and computational linguistics.
+Students complete 12 courses: three core courses and nine electives in areas such as distributed computing, big data, machine learning, and computational linguistics.
 Faculty mentors assist students with selecting courses related to students' interests.

 A full list of the computer science courses offered this year can be found on the Schedule of Classes.
 For information on all computer science courses and elective courses in related disciplines, including the full description and frequency of offering for each course, please see the University Bulletin.